gatsbyjs/gatsby/docs/docs/adding-pagination.md

 ### Other resources

-[A step by step tutorial](https://nickymeuleman.netlify.com/blog/gatsby-pagination/) that adds links to the previous/next page and the traditional page-navigation at the bottom of the page.
+- Follow this [step-by-step tutorial](https://nickymeuleman.netlify.com/blog/gatsby-pagination/) to add links to the previous/next page and the traditional page-navigation at the bottom of the page

-[gatsby-paginated-blog](https://github.com/NickyMeuleman/gatsby-paginated-blog) [(demo)](https://nickymeuleman.github.io/gatsby-paginated-blog/) is an extension of the official [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) with pagination in place.
+- See [gatsby-paginated-blog](https://github.com/NickyMeuleman/gatsby-paginated-blog) [(demo)](https://nickymeuleman.github.io/gatsby-paginated-blog/) for an extension of the official [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) with pagination in place